 The number and grade of staff matched the provider's staffing plan.
-However, managers told us that the staffing plan was currently under review.

 Medical staff

 The service had enough medical staff.
 There was one part time learning disability consultant psychiatrist and access to additional psychiatrists to cover staff sickness or absence